natgo/wt-wiki-scraper/wikitext-transpiled/ground/Challenger%202%20(2F).md

 ** The L30A1 120 mm gun is incredibly accurate, even at long range ** Turret cheeks are invulnerable to all HEAT-FS and APFSDS, including the dreaded DM53 shell ** Inert turret ammo rack
-** Turret neck is not vulnerable to HE

 '''Cons:'''